John Heussler: Fernberg

 In May 1860 Heusller purchased a portion of land (Portion 223) high on a hill on what was most likely undeveloped natural bushland (but later the suburb of Rosalie, now Paddington).

 He purchased the adjoining Portion 291 two years later in partnership with George Reinhard Francksen.
 In 1864 Francksen died and the land passed to Heussler.

 Heussler is believed to have built his home Fernberg on that land in 1865, giving it a name of German origin that meant "distant mountain".
 The design of the house is attributed to Benjamin Backhouse, an architect responsible for several substantial commissions in Queensland, New South Wales and Victoria.
 Local examples of his work include other villa residences such as Baroona, Cintra House, Riversleigh (on North Quay) for Edward Tufnell and Old Bishopsbourne.
 Due to financial difficulties, Heussler was forced to leave the property in 1872 and for the next five years Fernberg was leased.
 In November 1877 the estate was advertised for sale.
 The house and grounds were described as being:

 "Built of brick and stone, being four stories high, having below kitchen and servants' room; on the ground floor spacious drawing, dining, and breakfast rooms; on the first floor three large bedrooms, and one large room on the second floor.
 The roof is covered with slates, the verandahs and balconies being spacious, and presenting a delightful retreat for the enjoyment of pure air, shade and widespread and charming view.
 The grounds are all enclosed, the timber having been thinned so to give the place a park-like appearance, and there is a shrubbery and garden around the house."

 In February 1910, the Queensland Government decided to lease Fernberg as a temporary residence for the Governor of Queensland following the formal dedication of the original Government House as the University of Queensland on 10 December 1909.
 At the same time, plans for a new Government House to be erected at Victoria Park were being prepared; however work on the new house never progressed beyond the construction of footings.
 In June 1911, despite reports that the residence was too small, the government purchased Fernberg as Queensland's Government House which it remains to this day (albeit considerably modified and extended over the years).

 Later life

 John Heussler died on Saturday 26 October 1907 at his home Unthank at Christian Street, Albion (now Clayfield).
 His funeral moved from his home to the Toowong Cemetery.

+Family

+Heussler married Sophia Esther Westgarth (c.
+1824 – 5 June 1914) on 10 March 1859.
+Their children include: